mvolkmann/blog/src/ocaml.md

 Their sizes depend on the CPU.

 - `bool` - 1 byte with the literal values `true` and `false`
+- `char` - 1 byte ASCII, not Unicode
 - `int` - 8 or 4 bytes
 - `float` - 8 bytes
 - `string` - sequence of bytes, not Unicode characters

+Literal chars are delimited by single quotes.

 Literal strings are delimited by double quotes.
 The `^` operator is used to concatenate strings.

+The `Char` and `String` modules provide many functions for operating on values of these types.

 For Unicode support, see the libraries
 `Uutf`, `Uutf_string`, and `ocaml-unicode`.